 23rd Dominion Theatre, London.
 (Final Concert per programme)

-BBC Radio Session.
+28th May BBC Radio 'Folk On Two' Session.
 See 'BBC Sessions' page for full details.

 28th April : THIRTEENTH ALBUM: Back In Line

-Released on the Flutterby label, one effectively owned by members of the band.
+Released on the Flutterby label, one effectively owned by Adrian Hopkins and the band.
 It marked 6 years since the last release of new material, the most in the bands 50 years history so far.
+Part of the reason for the delay was Chrysalis dropping Steeleye and so Adrian had to create a new label.
 Mainly original compositions by Rick and Maddy who were working as a duo & in a band at the time.
 Vince Cross on DX7 (synthesizer) was a session musician listed on the album.1.Edward 2.Isabel 3.Lady Diamond 4.Canon by Telemann 5.Peace on the Border 6.Blackleg Miner 7.White Man 8.Lanercost 9.Scarecrow 10.Take My Heart.
 Bonus Tracks on reissues: 11.Somewhere in London.
 12. Spotted Cow (Live) 13.
 One Misty Moisty Morning (Live)

-Bill Zorn & John Benns.
-Recording of songs for 'In Collection' Live album
+Advertised as 'Back in the Studio, Back on the Road'.
+Support Bill Zorn & John Benns.
+Recording of songs for 'In Collection' Live album. .

 8th Edinburgh Queens Hall